book

 Strategy payoff decomposition and analysis of short call calendar spread

-If the Option is American Option, there is risk of early assignment on the sold contract.
+If the Option is American Option, there is a risk of early assignment on the contract you sell.
 If you don't close the call positions together, the naked short call will have unlimited drawdown risk after the long call expires.

 Example